chris-prener/censusxy/cran-comments.md

 ## Release summary
-This release fixes defaults to align with changes to the API's defaults for the 2020 Decennial Census.
+This is a resubmission of a release that fixes defaults to align with changes to the API's defaults for the 2020 Decennial Census.
+It also makes several changes from Uwe Liggs, including wrapping two examples where the API takes time to respond in `\donttest{}` and converting all URLs from `http://` to `https://`.

 ## Test environments
 * local OS X install: R 4.0.3